-Traditional behavioural sleep training is not for parent.
+Traditional behavioural sleep training is not for every parent.
 Maybe you’re not ready to make such big changes to your little one’s sleep habits.
 Perhaps you hate listening to your little one cry- even if you’re in the room supporting him.
 Or maybe you were blessed with an amazing sleeper who doesn’t need sleep training!

 A mom in the My Sleeping Baby Facebook Community asked about my opinion on the shh/pat sleep training method.
 With this approach, you place your baby in the crib awake and pat her all the way to sleep.
 I answered her question in detail over Facebook Live.